Top 10 Country Songs of the ’80s

 Pining for four former flames (including one named 'Dimples') living in various cities throughout the Lone Star State, Strait sang this song all the way to No. 1 in 1987, right after his chart-topping hit about oceanfront property in Arizona.
 After leaving all his exes wondering of his whereabouts after breaking their hearts -- it's rumored he's passed away -- Strait reveals he's "alive and well in Tennessee."

 No doubt played at countless weddings in the late '80s, this assurance of eternal bliss brought the band its first hit in the pop world in 1987.
 With promises of love "'til the sun doesn't shine" and "'til time stands still," this everlasting love song still finds a home on the airwaves today.

 This 1987 Grammy winner about enduring love moves from youth to old age.
 Promising "forever" love 12 times throughout the song, the uptempo hit was a romantic backdrop for country line dances all across America.

-Written by Dolly and originally a hit in 1974, this 1982 remake captures the emotions of someone deeply in love but who realizes the relationship is ending.
+Written by Parton, and originally a hit in 1974, this 1982 remake captures the emotions of someone deeply in love but who realizes the relationship is ending.
 Recalling "bittersweet memories" while repeatedly promising to "always love you," the emotionally drenched song gained a new audience 10 years later when Whitney Houston recorded it for the blockbuster movie 'The Bodyguard,' in which she starred with Kevin Costner.
-Dolly returned to the song for a third time three years later, recording it as a duet with Vince Gill.
+Parton returned to the song for a third time three years later, recording it as a duet with Vince Gill.